AbhinayYendoti/AI-Powered-Carbon-Footprint-Calculator/README.md

 > **Carbon Footprint Calculator with AI Assistant & ML-Enhanced Recommendations**

+Primary client: Android (Kotlin + Jetpack Compose) using this Node.js backend.
+The included React app is an optional web demo.

-A comprehensive web application that helps users calculate their carbon footprint using scientific emission factors, provides personalized AI-powered recommendations, and includes machine learning models for prediction and anomaly detection.
+A comprehensive application that helps users calculate their carbon footprint using scientific emission factors, provides personalized AI-powered recommendations, and includes machine learning models for prediction and anomaly detection.

 ## ✨ Features